North Carolina prosecutor says police were justified in fatally shooting Andrew Brown | Law-Order

 North Carolina prosecutor says police were justified in fatally shooting Andrew Brown

 The fatal shooting of Andrew Brown, a Black man killed last month by sheriff's deputies attempting to serve search and arrest warrants, was justified, Pasquotank County District Attorney Andrew Womble said on Tuesday.
-Brown, 42, was shot as he resisted arrest during the morning raid at his home on April 21 in Elizabeth City, a riverfront community where just over half of the roughly 18,000 residents are Black.
+Brown, 42, was shot as he resisted arrest and tried to speed off in his car in a way that endangered officers during the morning raid at his home on April 21 in Elizabeth City, a riverfront community where just over half of the roughly 18,000 residents are Black.

-Crystal meth, an illegal stimulant, was found in Brown's car, a chunk about as big as "a 50-cent piece," Womble said.
+"Mr. Brown's death was justified," Womble told reporters at a news briefing in which he also showed video taken from the body-worn cameras of the Pasquotank County sheriff's deputies at the scene.
+The killing captured national attention, coming a day after former Minneapolis police officer Derek Chauvin was convicted of murdering George Floyd in a highly publicized trial.
+It fueled the raging debate over when police are justified in using deadly force in an arrest and when authorities should release body-worn camera video to the public.

 Lawyers for Brown's family had previously said a 20-second portion of the video they were allowed to see showed he was "executed" by the officers, describing how they continued shooting at him as he drove away from them.
+The sheriff's office did not respond to a request for comment.
+The deputies who opened fire were put on administrative leave, and it was not immediately clear if or when they would return to regular duties.

+The Federal Bureau of Investigation said in April it had begun investigating whether the deputies violated Brown's civil rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)